 - The add new filter page opens where you can set up a filter:

 - The third field is the exact content you're looking for.
-In this example it's X-VR-STATUS: SPAM.
+In this example it's X-Mailer: Apple Mail.

-To ensure you catch the text, add and period and asterix before the code like this: .*texthere
+To ensure you catch the text, add and period and asterisk before the code like this: